EconometricInstitute/feb22012-programming-website/data/week3/2-interface-inheritance.md

 If the analysis information needs only one of the two pieces of information, this approach would work.
 However, if both pieces of information are needed, for example because you need to compute the average outcome that where influenced by the staff of the casino, you would need both types.

-As do not have a singly type where we can use both and we can choose only one type for (instance) variables and/or method and constructor arguments.
+Using two separate interfaces we do not have a single type where we can use both the `getValue()` and `fromBank()` methods and we can choose only one type for (instance) variables and/or method and constructor arguments.
+This makes it difficult to access both the `getValue()` and `fromBank()` information at the same time.

-One idea could be to add `int getValue()'` to the `BankScore` interface:
+To solve this issue, one idea could be to add `int getValue()` to the `BankScore` interface:

 ```java
 public interface BankScore {